vmcdesign/vmc-portfolio-2020/README.md

 # Vanessa Coles - Site (2020)

 Personal portfolio site for Vanessa Coles (VMC Design).
 Built using Gatsby and React.
+Link to live site coming soon.

 ### Technologies Used
 - React